-It is only necessary for Jesus to speak the word in order to heal a man, but for some unknown reason, Jesus did a few things which could be seen.
-He did the following:
+It is only necessary for Jesus to speak the word in order to heal a man, but for some unknown reason, Jesus did a few things that could be seen

 - a.
 Jesus took him to one side away from the multitude. - b.
 He put His fingers into the man's ears. - c.
 He touched the man's tongue with His own saliva. - d.
 He looked up toward Heaven. - e.
 He sighed. - f.
-He said to the man, "Ephphatha," which is Aramaic and means, "Be thou unbarred."
+He said to the man, Ephphatha, which is Aramaic and means, "Be thou unbarred."